 Nobody was planning for the pandemic, but everyone should be planning for what comes next.
 For Canada’s law firms, that includes preparing for a potential rush to the exits.

-As we head into a “one dose summer,” and what promises to be a fully vaccinated fall, research suggests that more employees than ever may be looking for a fresh start.
+Now that nearly three quarters of Canadians over 12 have been fully vaccinated, as of August 14, research suggests that more employees that ever may be looking for a fresh start.
 According to a recent survey1:

 - 52% of North American respondents say they plan to look for a new job in 2021 – up from one-third in 2020.